api3dao/old-api3-docs/docs/dev/quirks.md

 ## Remove origin/gh-pages

 May be needed to clear **origin/gh-pages locally** if you do not want it hanging around.
-Caused by missue of the deploy.sh script.
+Caused by misuse of the deploy.sh script.
 Of course it does not hurt anything to leave it locally.

 ```bash
 git branch -d -r origin/<remote branch name> (This will not delete the branch on the remote repo!)